ciorobescu-daniel/Scratch-game/README.md

 # Scratch-game
-A small game created with Scratch platform
+A small game created with the help of Scratch(by MIT) platform